Nico Hoerner Preview, Player Props: Cubs vs. Giants

-The Chicago Cubs, including Nico Hoerner (.324 slugging percentage in past 10 games, including no home run), battle starter Ryan Walker and the San Francisco Giants at Wrigley Field, Tuesday at 7:40 PM ET.
+On Wednesday, Nico Hoerner (.308 batting average in his past 10 games, with two doubles and three walks) and the Chicago Cubs play the San Francisco Giants, whose starting pitcher will be Tristan Beck.
+First pitch is at 2:20 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Giants.
+He had two hits (going 2-for-5) in his most recent game against the Giants.

 Nico Hoerner Game Info & Props vs. the Giants